 - Reduced school meal debt and stigma.
 Schools that adopt CEP do not need to collect meal fees or follow up with families who have accrued school meal debt.
 In addition, retroactive reimbursement for children will significantly reduce school meal debt, as well as the stigma attached to children who accrue school meal debt and, as a result, are no longer eligible to receive meals through the National School Lunch or School Breakfast Programs.

-In addition to other benefits, including less administrative work and improved program integrity, the most important impact of expanding direct certification and community eligibility is that when combined, these changes move the National School Lunch and School Breakfast Programs much further in the direction of universal meal service, especially in schools with significant proportions of low- and moderate-income students.
-This, in turn, will move school meal programs away from income-dependent requirements in the direction of universal benefits for all children.
+In addition to other benefits, including less administrative work and improved program integrity, expanding direct certification and community eligibility moves the National School Lunch and School Breakfast Programs much further in the direction of universal meal service, especially in schools with significant proportions of low- and moderate-income students.
+This, in turn, will move school meal programs away from income-dependent requirements and toward universal benefits for all children.
 In so doing, children will not only experience significantly greater freedom from hunger and poor nutrition, but schools will gain more capacity to focus on their core functions of teaching students, as well as being freer to attend to the complete array of children’s educational needs.